Register Login

 USDA Loans

-The USDA loan program isn’t great for the greater boston area, but as you stretch out past route 495 it could be an option.
-One of the great aspects of a USDA loan is the ability to have no downpayment.
+The USDA loan program isn’t great for the greater Boston area.
+It is a loan product designed for rural areas.
+But as you stretch out past route 495 it could be an option.
+One of the great aspects of a USDA loan is the ability to have no down payment.

-Outside of it being required by a loan program, taking a first time home buyer class could be beneficial.
+Outside of it being required by a loan program, taking a first-time home buyer class could be beneficial to anyone deciding to buy their first home.
 The classes can sometimes be taken online or in person.
-The FTHB classes will cover much of the same information that is discussed in this article.
+The FTHB classes will cover much of the information discussed in this article but in greater depth.

 First Time Home Buyer Grants in MA

-There are many cities that offer down payment assistance and grants to first time home buyers in MA.
-For example, Haverhill MA has first time home buyer downpayment assistance in certain census tracts in the city.
+Many cities in MA offer down payment assistance and grants to first-time home buyers.
+For example, Haverhill MA has first time home buyer down payment assistance in certain census tracts in the city.

-The grants and programs are often tied into your income and require you to use specific lenders.
-You will see many communities offering $10,000 as a soft second to help fund your down payment and closing costs.
+The grants and programs are often tied to your income and require you to use specific lenders.
+Many communities offer $10,000 as a soft second to help fund your down payment and closing costs.

 A soft second is usually a subordinate mortgage, often interest-free, that has deferred payments until you sell your home.
 In some cases, the loan may be forgiven if you live in your house for a certain period of time.